 Health First Colorado (Colorado's Medicaid Program) pays for all medically necessary hospital services.
 These include inpatient, emergency and outpatient services.
 Surgery, therapies, laboratory, X-ray and other diagnostic services are provided when ordered by a doctor.

 How do I get hospital services?

-You can get hospital services if you are referred for hospital services by your primary care doctor.
+You can get hospital services if you are referred for hospital services by your primary care provider.
 If you are very ill or injured, you may go to an emergency room.
 You should always see your primary care provider for non-emergency medical needs.

 I’ve heard that some services are not approved.
 Why is that?

 Services must be medically necessary.
 Some procedures – for example, surgeries for cosmetic reasons – have to be approved before the surgery.
 If surgery is not medically necessary, Health First Colorado will not pay for it.
 Health First Colorado also does not pay for experimental treatments or treatments not covered by Medicare.

 How do I find out if my surgery can be approved?